Trump vs. Biden: In swing state Nevada, it’s the housing

 During this time, real estate investment firms also began gobbling up attractively priced housing nationwide, further distorting the market for would-be homeowners.
 In Clark County, which includes Las Vegas, about 15% of single-family homes are now owned by investors, according to the Lied Center for Real Estate at the University of Nevada, Las Vegas.
 Politicians complain that corporate investors have jacked up rents.
 The rent cap proposed by the president this week would apply to corporate landlords and require congressional approval.

-Nevada’s Democratic senator, Jacky Rosen, wants the U.S. Department of Housing and Urban Development to investigate and crack down on predatory practices by investors.
+Nevada Democratic Sen. Jacky Rosen wants the U.S. Department of Housing and Urban Development to investigate and crack down on predatory practices by investors.

 “Buying up entire neighborhoods enables bad actor corporate investors to unreasonably raise rents without facing competition,” she wrote in a June letter to the department.
 The senator is running for reelection this November and has made affordable housing a key issue.